GabeScott/standard-works-vault/General Conference/2020 October - The Culture of Christ.md

 In most man-made cultures, there is found both good and bad, constructive and destructive.

 Many of our world’s problems are a direct result of clashes between those of differing ideas and customs arising from their culture.
-But virtually all conflict and chaos would quickly fade if the world would only accept its original culture, the one we all possessed not so very long ago.
+But virtually *all* conflict and chaos would quickly fade if the world would only accept its original culture, the one we all possessed not so very long ago.
 This culture dates back to our premortal existence.
 It was the culture of Adam and Enoch.
 It was the culture founded on the Savior’s teachings in the meridian of time, and it is available to all women and men once again in our day.
 It is unique.
 It is the greatest of all cultures and comes from the great plan of happiness, authored by God and championed by Christ.
 It unites rather than divides.
 It heals rather than harms.

 The gospel of Jesus Christ teaches us that there is purpose in life.
 Our being here is not just some big cosmic accident or mistake!
 We are here for a reason.

 This culture is grounded in the testimony that our Heavenly Father exists, that He is real and loves each one of us individually.
-We are His “work and [His] glory.”1 This culture espouses the concept of equal worth.
+We are His “work and \[His\] glory.”[^1] This culture espouses the concept of equal worth.
 There is no recognition of caste or class.
 We are, after all, brothers and sisters, spirit children of our heavenly parents—literally.
 There is no prejudice or “us versus them” mentality in the greatest of all cultures.
 We are all “us.”
 We are all “them.”
 We believe that we are responsible and accountable for ourselves, one another, the Church, and our world.
 Responsibility and accountability are important factors in our growth.

 Charity, true Christlike caring, is the bedrock of this culture.
 We feel real concern for the needs of our fellowman, temporal and spiritual, and act on those feelings.
 This dispels prejudice and hatred.